How Does LendingTree Get Paid?

 The massive, nearly-decade-long rise in personal loan debt ended in 2020, thanks to the pandemic.
 Personal loan balances fell 7.6% in 2020, marking the first decline since 2011.

 But personal loan debt balances spiked 15.2% in 2021, reversing the previous year’s downward movement.
-Balances in the second quarter of 2024 are up 0.4% compared to the end of 2023.
+Balances in 2024 were up 2.4% year over year.

 Here’s a closer look at the ups and downs since 2007: